 Ground Beef and Brussels Sprouts

 You can definitely use other ground meats like chicken or turkey.
 If you’ve read this far but hate brussels sprouts, other veggies would work fine here.
-I mentioned my ground beef and broccoli recipe above, as an example.
-And my low carb cheeseburger skillet (radishes).
+For ideas, check out my honey sesame ground chicken and broccoli and low carb cheeseburger skillet (radishes).
 And my Greek ground chicken and veggie skillet is a great example of how you could oven roast a bunch of veggies with your cooked sweet chili ground beef.

-Broccoli, green beans, zucchini, bok choy, or peppers all come to mind as other alternatives.
+Green beans, zucchini, bok choy, and peppers all come to mind as other alternatives.